 view Axi4LiteWriteAddressMasterView of Axi4LiteWriteAddressType is AWAddr : out ; AWProt : out ; AWValid : out ; AWReady : in ; end view Axi4LiteWriteAddressMasterView ;

 The mode view declaration for the AXI4Lite interface (Axi4LiteMasterView shown below) is composed by using the mode view declarations of the lower level interfaces.

 view Axi4LiteMasterView of Axi4LiteType is WriteAddress : view Axi4LiteWriteAddressMasterView ; WriteData : view Axi4LiteWriteDataMasterView ; WriteResponse : view Axi4LiteWriteResponseMasterView ; ReadAddress : view Axi4LiteReadAddressMasterView ; ReadData : view Axi4LiteReadDataMasterView ; end view Axi4LiteMasterView ;

 Step 3: Derive the Partner’s Model View

-For an Axi4Lite Slave, we could write a mode view declaration that is exactly opposite as the one above.
+For an Axi4Lite Responder, we could write a mode view declaration that is exactly opposite as the one above.
 Alternately, we can derive it using the ‘converse attribute as shown below.
 Hey who said VHDL was verbose?